 Scottish Highlands through a Lens Festive Break

 Glen Coe is one of the most beautiful places on Earth with a photo opportunity around every corner.
 You’ll explore around Loch Leven, finding spots to make the most of both the natural and built environment.
 With stunning mountains, glens and lochs, nature is at the heart of this holiday although there are a few castles to provide a different focal point too.
 Rivers and waterfalls allow you to experiment with different shutter speeds to produce either sharp or blurred effects.
-In October you might be lucky enough to see – and hear – the red deer rutting and perhaps try to capture the action with a long lens.
+Winter may bring a dusting of snow on the mountain tops to add a different slant to the natural beauty.

 - Spend most of the day outdoors seeking out the best light compositions